szolotykh/kinisi-motor-controller-firmware/commands.md

 - is_reversed_1 (bool): Determins if motor 1 is reversed.
 - is_reversed_2 (bool): Determins if motor 2 is reversed.
 - is_reversed_3 (bool): Determins if motor 3 is reversed.
+- length (double): Length of the platform in meters.
+- width (double): Width of the platform in meters.
+- wheels_diameter (double): Diameter of the robot wheels in meters.

 ### INITIALIZE_OMNI_PLATFORM (0x31)
 Description: This command initializes a omni platform and prepares it for use.